ahmetoguzlu/order-pay-frontend/README.md

 # TODO
-- Finish menu implementation with test data
-	- Item details/options (ADD ITEM COUNT AS WELL!!)
+- Implement Item details/options form validation!!!
-- Implement cart component
-- Implement checkout page
+- Implement close tab/checkout
+- Store Cart data on the backend!!!
+Watch what you store on local storage!!!

 # Getting Started with Create React App